 We manage the business with a disciplined focus on Performance, People and Purpose as our main strategic priorities.

-We focus on operational execution and generate efficiencies by optimising our supply chain and managing our food and labour costs.
-These efficiencies enable us to reinvest in the significant growth opportunities around the Group and improve margins.
+We focus on operational execution and generate efficiencies by optimising our supply chain and diligently managing our food and labour costs.
+These efficiencies enable us to reinvest in the significant growth opportunities around the Group and to improve margins.

 Our priority is organic growth and we continue to put focus and resources behind both MAP 1 (driving new business and retention) and MAP 2 (consumer sales).

 We remain focused on costs and improving MAP 3 (cost of food), MAP 4 (in unit labour costs and overheads) and MAP 5 (above unit overheads).
 This generates operating efficiencies and enables us to improve margins.

 We invest with discipline to support our organic growth and to generate further efficiencies to deliver continued margin imrpovement.
 We invest in bolt-on acquisitions that add capability or scale in an existing market and whose returns exceed the cost of capital by year two.

 Our aim it to target a net debt to EBITDA leverage range of 1x-1.5x and we are keeping dividends and other shareholder returns under review and will restart them when it is appropriate to do so.